kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

         ↓
 Finished Goods Storage

-The arrangement provides a logical forward flow of material and reduces unnecessary backtracking and material handling.
+The simulated arrangement provides a logical forward flow of material and helps in studying unnecessary backtracking and material handling.

-14. DELMIA PLANT LAYOUT DESIGN
+14. DELMIA PLANT LAYOUT SIMULATION

-The plant layout is developed using DELMIA Plant Layout Design.
+The plant layout is simulated using DELMIA Plant Layout Design.

-The following elements are represented in the DELMIA model:
+The following elements are represented in the DELMIA simulation:

 • Manufacturing machines
 • CNC Turning Centre